reinhardt/writing/efreet/efreet.md

 >
 > Melody: You don't say.

-So it's back to the previous plan - break in.
+So it's back to the previous plan - hack my way in.
 With the police on my tail.

 Coffee is ready.
 It's going to be a long night.